pingo/WIPS/README.md

 WIPS uses the [Contiki](http://www.sics.se/contiki/) operating system as the underlying operating system and its communication stack Rime.
-Apart from Contiki, the following software components is used in the WIPS project and available in this repository:
+Apart from Contiki, the following software components is used in the WIPS project and are available in this repository:

 `backend` contains a simple Python 2 program that reads data on a serial port from the sink node and enters events into a Sqlite